Financial Aid Satisfactory Academic Progress

 Notification of SAP Status

 At each SAP evaluation period, the student's SAP status will be recorded in Banweb.
-Students who are placed on FA Probation, FA Suspension, or Maximum Time Frame will be notified via email to their UWG email account, as well as via a text message notification directing them to view the email sent to their UWG email account.
-Students who are placed on FA Warning will be notified via email to their UWG email account and will receive a text message directing them to view the email sent to their UWG email account.
+Students who are placed on FA Probation, FA Suspension, or Maximum Time Frame will be notified via email to their UWG email account.
+Students who are placed on FA Warning will be notified via email to their UWG email account.
 All notifications will occur within 3 weeks of the conclusion of the semester against which SAP is evaluated.